 Shaun Kenney and Claire Guthrie Gastanga (“Justification Without Justice”, Style, August 11, 2010) condemn Virginia for “a long history of confusing justification with justice.”
 They caution against allowing “the facts of an individual case or one person’s outrageous conduct to dictate policy for an entire group of human beings.”
 As if that happened, or still could happen to “allow a long history of injustice against the Other to repeat itself in the Commonwealth.”
 The real rub is that Virginia might take action against illegal immigrants which is “sadly in character with our nation’s and Virginia’s historical mistreatment of our fellow human beings.”
 It’s all because “our birthright citizenship derives from the forcible taking of the lands of others.”
 Sniff.
 Sniff. — (from A Better View of Virginia History by James Atticus Bowden)

-What both articles illustrate is our tendency to get sidetracked — at least from somebody else’s perspective (in this case mine ).
+What both articles illustrate is our tendency to get sidetracked — at least from somebody else’s perspective (in this case mine :grin: ).
 As self-styled immigrant advocates, Kenny and Gastañaga regret what they perceive as the stereotyping of all illegal immigrants because of one bad actor.
 On the other hand, as a historian, Bowden finds Kenney’s and Gastañaga’s misinterpretation of history grating.
 So instead of addressing the present problem, Bowden provided an interesting history lesson.

 What should we be doing?
 Most of the American public wants our government to control our borders, but a relatively small percentage of people has stymied every effort.
 Why?
 We need to know.

 To some extent, Kenney and Gastañaga get at the problem.
 They are right to accuse of us being morally broken.
 What they are wrong to do is to ask us to break with the past.
 That is the problem.
 We have already broken with the best part of our past.